Silent Loss of Kidney Seconary to Ureteral Endometriosis

 Overall an uncommon pathologic finding, ureteral endometriosis can be a silent cause of unilateral or bilateral renal atrophy in an undefined number of patients.
 The clinical manifestations of genitourinary endometriosis are quite variable.
 Progressive ureteral obstruction can be insidious and can ultimately lead to renal failure if there is bilateral compromise.
 However, in most instances the disease is clinically silent.16 One-third of patients will have nonspecific symptoms consistent with pelvic endometriosis, and some patients will have symptoms of urgency, frequency, suprapubic and flank pain, hematuria, and dysuria.1720 Specific genitourinary symptoms, as listed previously, in most instances, are related to endometriosis of the bladder and are seldom seen with ureteral involvement, thus making the diagnosis difficult.
 Cases 1, 2, and 3 did not have any genitourinary symptoms.
 However, all 3 cases had symptoms of pelvic pain, dysmenorrheal, and vague back pain.

 Diagnosis of genitourinary endometriosis relies heavily on clinical suspicion.
 As noted previously, ureteral endometriosis occurs in conjunction with pelvic endometriosis; thus, symptoms consistent with pelvic endometriosis may aid in the differential diagnosis.
 However, this diagnosis is extremely elusive.
 With the potential of silent loss of kidney function, clinical suspicion may prompt preoperative investigation in patients in which there is a high likelihood of genitourinary endometriosis, either based on symptoms or severity of disease.
 Additionally, ureteral involvement should be kept in mind when the uterosacral ligaments are clinically involved.
-We recommend that when there is evidence of infiltrative endometriosis that imaging be used, either pelvic ultrasound, intravenous pyelography, ureteroscopy, CT, or MRI to facilitate diagnosis.20,21 However, preoperative diagnosis is difficult, and ultimately, final diagnosis requires demonstration of deeply infiltrative disease on laparoscopy or endometrial tissue on a pathology specimen.
+We recommend that when there is evidence of infiltrative endometriosis that imaging be used, either pelvic ultrasound, intravenous pyelography, ureteroscopy, CT, or MRI to facilitate diagnosis.20,21 However, preoperative diagnosis is difficult, and ultimately, final diagnosis requires demonstration of deeply infiltrative disease on laparoscopy or endometrial-like tissue on a pathology specimen.
 It is clear that there are multiple imaging modalities utilized and each giving varying information.
 Intravenous urography and CT scan are often used for their ability to localize laterality and level of ureteral constriction.
 Ureteroscopy is important in the diagnosis of intrinsic endometriosis.
 Magnetic resonance imaging has the ability to differentiate between intrinsic and extrinsic forms of ureteral endometriosis and has high specificity for bladder and renal lesions.22 Laparoscopy and cystoscopy allow for direct visualization and then potential treatment.23

 The best treatment approach for ureteral endometriosis is still contentious.
 Treatment is generally aimed at relieving symptoms and ureteral obstruction and rescuing the involved kidney.
 A multidisciplinary team approach, including a skilled, advanced laparoscopic gynecologist, urologist, and colorectal surgeon play key roles in the successful treatment of extensive disease.
 Although it is true that medical treatment has long been considered the first Step in the management of symptoms, it is expensive, recurrence is high with discontinuation, and the potential risk of renal function loss is an indication for surgical intervention.